equinor/api-strategy/docs/strategy-draft.md

 With the rate of change in our industry, assumptions about scope and visibility of the API might change quickly.
 An important principle for our API development is to _develop the APIs in such a way that it is ready to be made available outside its current scope_.
 This could mean opening an app-private API to everyone in Equinor (private), opening it to external business partners or as a public API on the Internet.

-APIs should only be _limited_ if it contains necessary optimizations that makes in unsuitable for other clients, or the API metadata have a security classification that prevents the API from being private (and visible to everyone in the company).
+APIs should only be _app-private_ if it contains necessary optimizations that makes in unsuitable for other clients, or the API metadata have a security classification that prevents the API from being private (and visible to everyone in the company).

 ### Consistency